Use this in Flower Bouquet Name Generator | Florist Toolbox

 Location-Inspired Names

-"The Cotswold" for country style, "Kew" for botanical, "Brighton" for cheerful eclectic.
-Local references work particularly well if they connect to your area — a florist in Bath might use "The Crescent" or "Pulteney" to reinforce their local identity.
+"The Cotswold" for country style, "Kew" for botanical, "Brighton" for cheerful and eclectic.
+Local references work well when they tie to your area.
+A florist in Bath might use "The Crescent" or "Pulteney" to lean into their local identity.

 Botanical Names

-Use the hero flower: "Helleborus," "Ranunculus," "Dahlia," "Protea."
-This approach appeals to customers who know their flowers and want to feel they are buying something specific rather than generic.
+Name the hero flower: "Helleborus," "Ranunculus," "Dahlia," "Protea."
+This works for customers who know their flowers and want to feel they are buying something specific, not generic.

 Naming for Different Occasions